Coherence and one-relator products of locally indicable groups: The main technical result

 Then $Y'$ collapses to $T$ through a sequence of low-edge collapses. \end{thm}

-{\em Proof.} The map $f$ is an immersion, hence a branch-map with no branch-points.
+\begin{proof} The map $f$ is an immersion, hence a branch map with no branch points.
 By Theorem \ref{notree}, $Y'$ can be transformed to $T$ through a sequence of low-edge almost-collapses.
 But since there are no branch points of $f$ in $Y'$, each low-edge almost-collapse is a genuine collapse.
-The result follows. $\square$
+The result follows. \end{proof}